GemsTracker/cloverlistener/README.md

 ## Installation
 To install download a zip of the [latest release](https://github.com/GemsTracker/cloverlistener/releases/latest) and use [composer](https://getcomposer.org/) to get the needed dependencies.

-1. Edit config/config.php
+1. Run composer install

    ```bash
    $ composer install --no-dev
    ```
+2. Edit config/config.php
-2. Copy config/db.inc.php.dist to /config/db.inc.php and adjust database settings
+3. Copy config/db.inc.php.dist to /config/db.inc.php and adjust database settings
-3. Run run.php with option install
+4. Run run.php with option install

    ```bash
    $ php run.php --install
    ```

-4. You are now ready to run the service in the background, for example using a simple upstart script.
+You are now ready to run the service in the background, for example using a simple upstart script.

 ## Command line usage
 <pre>